damonconway/puppet-ssh/README.md

 Overview
 --------

 The ssh module is designed to manage the ssh packages and service, and leave the configuration to the user.
-However, if you pass in one or more of the config hashes, the module will use create_resources to pass the hash along to the matching resource provided by herculesteam/augeasproviders_ssh.
+However, if you pass in one or more of the config hashes, the module will loop through them to create the matching resource provided by herculesteam/augeasproviders_ssh.

 Currently, the module supports passing a config hash to the following 4 resources: